antoinecollet5/pyesmda/CONTRIBUTING.rst

 Working on issues
 -----------------

-After an issue is created, the progress of the issues is tracked on the `GitLab issue board <https://gitlab.com/antoinecollet5/pyesmdaboards>`_.
+After an issue is created, the progress of the issues is tracked on the `GitHub issue board <https://github.com/antoinecollet5/pyesmda/issues>`_.
-The maintainers will update the state using `labels <https://gitlab.com/antoinecollet5/pyesmdalabels>`_ .
+The maintainers will update the state using `labels <https://github.com/antoinecollet5/pyesmda/labels>`_ .
 Once an issue is ready for review a Merge Request can be opened.

 Code Style
 ~~~~~~~~~~

-The code is formatted with `black <https://github.com/psf/black>`__ so you don't have to worry about code formatting.
+The code is formatted with `Ruff <https://docs.astral.sh/ruff/>`__ so you don't have to worry about code formatting.
 Docstrings follow `NumPy's style guide <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`__ and all public
 functions, classes and methods must come with a full description of input parameters and return outputs.
 To format both code and docstrings, simply run the command: